-Asian companies accelerate shift to Bitcoin as price surges
+Asian companies accelerate shift to bitcoin as price surges

 Meanwhile, Square, led by Twitter co-founder Jack Dorsey, as well as U.S. enterprise software maker MicroStrategy have also made significant digital currency purchases.
 Some companies have begun accepting them as a form of payment.

-Bitcoin started surging towards the end of 2020 as investors poured into the market, pushing its price up nearly 300% last year.
-It continued to soar this year, hitting an an all-time high of over $63,000 in early April, but concerns over its volatility remain, with some investors pointing out that Bitcoin is a speculative investment.
-Berkshire Hathaway CEO and well-known U.S. investor Warren Buffett has repeatedly said he believes Bitcoin has no underlying value.
+Bitcoin started surging toward the end of 2020 as investors poured into the market, pushing its price up nearly 300% last year.
+It continued to soar this year, hitting an all-time high of over $63,000 in early April, but concerns over its volatility remain, with some investors pointing out that bitcoin is a speculative investment.
+Berkshire Hathaway CEO and well-known U.S. investor Warren Buffett has repeatedly said he believes bitcoin has no underlying value.